 2. Fit storage that doesn't overpower the room

 Keep the furniture wall hung to create a sense of space and give a sleek, ‘floating’ look.
 Although hidden storage is practical, don’t be tempted to shut everything away.

 3. Opt for drawers with depth

-At face valve, a large under-basin cupboard may look like it offers heaps of storage space, but often waste a lot of space if the shelves are too far apart because most cosmetics and toiletries are quite small.
+At face value, a large under-basin cupboard may look like it offers heaps of storage space.
+But often a lot of space is wasted if the shelves are too far apart because most cosmetics and toiletries are quite small.